How Drug Courts Save Lives in Recovery

 It hasn’t been a drama-free experience, but we talked about how grateful he was for his probation officer, the drug court team, his lawyer, the police officers, and that we never gave up on him.
 We can laugh now about how tough we were on him, and he can admit he needed it.
 I hear from so many graduates about how happy they are now – and how hard it was to graduate because of their addiction.
 I also remember the funerals and memorials and hear about some others who are back in jail.

-Drug court changes the lives of everyone that takes part in it because addiction puts many on a precipice of change that is incredibly hard.
+Drug court changes the lives of everyone who takes part in it because addiction puts many on a precipice of change that is incredibly hard.
 I know that many graduates go back to visit the probation officers and smile broadly when they share how well they are doing.
 When I see my former Drug court team members, we all share news about different graduates, the struggles to engage them, the grief for those who died, and the joy of seeing recovery bring people back to the strengths they had all along.
 I can vouch for the many who work to help treat addiction that you cannot help but get deeply invested in seeing people recover from addiction because the battle and the risks are so life-changing.

 The law enforcement professionals that attend the graduation have smiles as big as the graduates – there is nothing better than seeing someone hug their arresting officer and thank them.
 Community policing is a huge part of drug courts because our law enforcement officers respond to more overdoses than graduations.
-It is incredibly healing to share the celebration with the parents, children, and family of graduates.
+It is incredibly healing to share the celebration with the parents, children, and families of graduates.
 Recovery makes families of choice who create bonds that last.

-Hilary Curtis PhD, LMHC, CCATP, CAIMHP
+Hilary Curtis

 Call Now: (855) 384-5794